How to Remediate Updates on a Stand-Alone Hyper-V Host in VMM

 Applies To: System Center 2012 - Virtual Machine Manager, System Center 2012 R2 Virtual Machine Manager, System Center 2012 SP1 - Virtual Machine Manager

-Use the following procedure to remediate updates for stand-alone Hyper-V hosts that are managed by VMM.
+Use the following procedure to remediate updates for stand-alone Hyper-V hosts that are managed by Virtual Machine Manager (VMM).
 You can also orchestrate updates of a managed Hyper-V host cluster in VMM.
 For information, see How to Perform Rolling Updates on a Hyper-V Host Cluster in VMM.

 |The Remediate action is only available after you install a WSUS server for VMM, enable update management, create and assign update baselines for computers managed by VMM, and scan the computers for compliance.
 For more information, see Managing Fabric Updates in VMM.|